jaybfn/Semantic_Segmentation_Project/README.md

             . model : it stores the model.h5 files here.
-            . predict_result : it store the results when you test on an unknow data . test_result: it stores the result from the testset from the dataset folder test_image. for the trained and val data, you  can store them manually when the script spits out the output.
+            . predict_result : it store the results when you test on an unknow data . test_result: it stores the result from the testset from the dataset folder test_image. for the trained and val data, you  can store them manually when the script spits out the output..